nicolasgasco/42_minishell/README.md

 ## Backlog

 1. Creating a prompt and listening to user input
+    - Prompt shows username and hostname
-2. Creating a working history
+    - Prompt has a working history
+2. Parse user input
+    - List of valid commands
+    - List of quotes